A Diagnostic Challenge

 Relevant issues are discussed at length in a Paradigm Change blog article on the topic.

 Occasionally physicians will suggest that patients who suspect that they have issues with mold obtain an allergy panel to a variety of common molds.
-These tests look at the body’s responses to molds that may (or may not) be making toxins, not to the body’s responses to toxins themselves.
+These tests look at the body’s responses to molds that may (or may not) be making toxins, not at the body’s responses to toxins themselves.

 IgE testing measures the kind of allergic response that many people may have to substances such as ragweed or cats.
 While people who have toxic mold illness do seem to be more likely to have IgE mold allergies than the average person, there are many people with toxic mold illness who do not have these kinds of allergies.
 In addition, there are many people with elevated IgE levels for molds who do not have toxic mold illness.